What is limber tail?

 If the signs are not resolving then further investigation may need to needed to rule out other possible causes.

-How can I help to prevent limber tail?
+How can I help to prevent limber tail on my dog?

 There are a few things that may help to reduce the chances of your dog suffering from limber tail.
 These include: